ozirichigozie/portfolio/README.md

 ![cover_photo](img/architectural_diagram.png)
-# An NGINX, Docker-Containerized Portfolio Web Application
+# Basic CI/CD Workflow of a Docker-Containerized Portfolio Web Application
 This is a simple demo of the process of containerization of web applications using Docker.
-It is aimed at giving DevOps beginners the basic understanding of how to use `docker` and `docker-compose` to build Docker Images and push those images to a container registry - DockerHub.
+It is aimed at giving DevOps beginners a basic understanding of how to use `docker` and `docker-compose` to build Docker Images and push those images to a container registry - DockerHub.

-Here, I have used my personal portfolio website which I created with a BOOTSTRAP template to facilitate this demo.
+I have used my personal portfolio website, which I created with a BOOTSTRAP template, to facilitate this demo.
 This website is served with NGINX, containerized with Docker, and saved in DockerHub.

 Also, this repository uses a GitHub Action to automate the Docker Build and Push workflow of this web app.

-> You can preview this website [here](https://ozirichigozie.github.io/portfolio/).
+The deployment of the website in this repository is automated using the GitHub Pages' Page and Deployment Action.
+You can preview the website [here](https://ozirichigozie.github.io/portfolio/).
+>
-> Leave a review at the contact form (powered by [FormSubmit](https://www.formsubmit.co)) within the website.
+> I would appreciate it if you submit a review of my work on the contact form (powered by [FormSubmit](https://www.formsubmit.co)) on the website.
 > Find anything you would like to changed or improve on?
 Please leave a message or create a Pull Request.
+>

 ## Prerequisites
 To follow the deployment procedures explained in this repository you need to have